 Frequently Losing Things

-If you’re asking yourself “Why do I feel like I’m losing my mind?” when you’re losing objects, it might be the ability to concentrate that’s been lost.
+If you’re asking yourself “Why can’t I focus?” when you’re losing objects, it might be the ability to concentrate that’s been lost.
 This is because when we struggle to focus, we might not pay enough attention to where we put things.
 This means that when we try to remember where we last used them, we simply just can’t.
 This forgetfulness and disorganisation causes misplacement as our brains struggle to retain and process information about the locations of things.

 Difficulty Sitting Still